ChallahBack83/UFOs/README.md

 </table>
 ```

---Then add filters
-Above the table, add the code for the filters in an unsorted list.
-Because we want to make it searchable by multiple criteria, not just one, multiple <li /> for Date, City, State, Country, & Shape.
+In the division before the table, I added the code to create the filters in an unsorted list.
+This will appear to the left of the table on the page.
+Because our client wants to search by multiple filters, multiple <li /> entries were made to hold each search criteria: Date, City, State, Country, & Shape.

 ```
 <div class="row">